nbeaver/cmd_oysters/README.rst

 This is intended to provide a repository of shell commands that:

 - Explicitly state which shells they work with, and `which ones they don't <http://tldp.org/LDP/abs/html/portabilityissues.html>`_.

+- Explicitly state which packages they require for multiple platforms.

 - Explicitly state which version the software requires for the command to work properly.